Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in.

 They don't want budgets because they just want to spend.

-And it's like if you just want to spend, why even bother opening the bank statement?
+And it's like, if you just want to spend, why even bother opening the bank statement?

 Why not just carry on charging it to the credit card and let the unopened bank statements pile up?

-That's basically what the Harry Reed thing.
+That's basically the Harry Reid thing.

 Why would you bother talking to him?